 Since the GW propagates along $z$-axes by assumption, only $k_z=k$ is nonzero.
 The dispersion relations for both polarizations are given by

-Due to the presence of the imaginary part in Eq.~\eqref{GWdispersion}, the GW frequency and wavenumber would, in general, be complex.
-In the literature, the real (imaginary) correction to the GW dispersion relation is often referred to the velocity (amplitude) birefringence, as it usually leads to the different modifications to left- and right-handed GW propagating speed (amplitude).
+Given the presence of the imaginary part in Eq.~\eqref{GWdispersion}, the GW frequency and wavenumber would, in general, be complex.
+In the literature, the real (imaginary) correction to the GW dispersion relation is often referred to the velocity (amplitude) birefringence, as it usually leads to different modifications to the speed (amplitude) for left- and right-handed GWs.
 It is interesting to note that the imaginary part in Eq.~\eqref{GWdispersion} is one-order smaller than the real correction in the limit $\partial_{t,z} \phi / \omega,\, k \ll 1$, so that we can consider them separately.

-\subsection{Velocity Birefringence}
+\subsubsection{Velocity Birefringence}

 We now take into account the real part of the dispersion relations in Eq.~\eqref{GWdispersion}